Taxonomy mnemonic

-Several mnemonics are used to memorize the hierarchical order of taxons used in biological taxonomy.
+Several mnemonics are used to memorize the hierarchical order of taxa used in biological taxonomy.
 Such mnemonics are usually constructed with a series of words that begin with the letters KPCOFGS, corresponding to the initials of the primary taxonomic ranks.
 Words beginning with D (corresponding to "domain") are sometimes added to the beginning of the sequence; words beginning with S (corresponding to "subspecies") are sometimes added at the end of the sequence.

 One common mnemonic is "King Philip Came Over From Great Spain."
 A variant (recorded as early as 2002) that adds a letter for domain is "Dear King Phillip [sic] Came Over From Great Spain."